-Michigan has faced one of the toughest schedules this season, but has little to show for it.
+Michigan has faced one of the toughest schedules this season but has little to show for it.
 They faced Florida, South Florida, Texas A&M, Florida State, Arizona State (twice), UCLA, Baylor, and Kentucky.
 However, they only have a pair of wins over Arizona State and a tie versus Florida State.
-It seems a bit harsh given the Wolverines willingness to play all these good teams.
+It seems a bit harsh given the Wolverines’ willingness to play all these good teams.

-The defense for Michigan is top notch at 5th in the nation (.982), but the offense and pitching seem below par.
-The Wolverines are 40th or worse all major hitting categories and are tied for 44th in ERA.
+The defense for Michigan is top-notch at 5th in the nation (.982), but the offense and pitching seem below par.
+The Wolverines are 40th or worse in all major hitting categories and are tied for 44th in ERA.
 That is partially due to who they have played, but Michigan is capable of better.
 We asked before the season if someone could dethrone Michigan in the Big 10.
 So far it looks very, very possible.

 Knocking on the Door

 These teams have some work to do to be one of the top twenty, but could make a jump over the new few weeks (in alphabetical order):